Generalized Composition via Nerves: Models and Algebra: Constructing truncations of models

-This notion is developed in detail below in Definition \ref{hypergroupoid} (page \pageref{hypergroupoid}).
-Here we'll consider how the set/relation models developed in section \ref{nisolution} can be specialized to set/relation models for $n$-dimensional hypergroupoids. \BS
+This notion is developed in detail below in Definition \refpage{hypergroupoid}.
+Here we'll consider how the set/relation models developed in section \refpage{nisolution} can be specialized to set/relation models for $n$-dimensional hypergroupoids. \BS

-Let $\mathcal{V}$ be any non-empty family of non-empty sets and, relative to $\MC{V}$, let $\MC{S}$ be the simplicial set of relations as defined in section \ref{defOfS}.
+Let $\mathcal{V}$ be any non-empty family of non-empty sets and, relative to $\MC{V}$, let $\MC{S}$ be the simplicial set of relations as defined in section \refpage{defOfS}.